-BOX 1: THE CHILEAN SCHOOL CHOICE SYSTEM
+TEXT BOX NO. 1: THE CHILEAN SCHOOL CHOICE SYSTEM

 In the early 1980s, the military dictatorship undertook sweeping reforms in many Chilean markets.
-In education, a country-wide school choice system was implemented, transferring public schools to municipal governments.
-The government paid a flat perstudent subsidy to all schools - public and private - that is, they did not charge tuition fees and students could attend the public, private-voucher or private-independent school of their choice.
+In education, a countrywide school choice system was implemented, transferring public schools to municipal governments.
+The government paid a flat perstudent subsidy to all schools public and private - that is, they did not charge tuition fees and students could attend the public, private-voucher or privateindependent school of their choice.
 In contrast to US voucher systems, whereby the subsidy is given to the family, in the Chilean case, funds are allocated directly to the school selected by the family, a system known as 'funds follow the student'.
 As a side-effect of this marketization process, the universal voucher system paved the way for private sector participation as a provider of publicly financed education.
-As a result, the proportion of school-age children attending introduce a wide range of challenges in relation to educational equity, socio-economic segregation, school public accountability.
+As a result, the proportion of school-age children attending public schools declined from 78 per cent in 1981 to 37 per cent in 2014, and those attending private-voucher schools increased from 15 to 54 per cent.
+Enrolment in fully private schools remained at around 7 per cent throughout this period.